 - Type II diabetes

 Fortunately, there are ways to diagnose magnesium deficiency.
 One common method is performing magnesium testing whenever someone is experiencing symptoms associated with magnesium deficiency.
 Furthermore, experts suggest increasing the threshold at which low levels of magnesium are considered problematic in order to capture those with deficiencies.
-And if someone does test positive for a magnesium deficiency, they are recommended to begin magnesium therapy or magnesium supplements as soon as possible.
+And if someone does test positive for a magnesium deficiency, they are recommended to begin magnesium therapy or magnesium supplements, like magnesium powder, as soon as possible.